 The intraoral camera is about the size of the mirror your hygienist uses.
 While we use the camera, you can see everything on a monitor.
 This tool helps you see the condition of your teeth the same way your dentist does so you are better informed for making decisions about treatment options.

 Digital CT imaging provides 3D data for your dentist in determining appropriate treatment plans for dental implants, wisdom teeth extractions, impactions and more.
 Some of the benefits of Digital CT images include:

 - A complete scan can be done in only 20 seconds

 - Less radiation is used compared to traditional CT scans

-- Doctors can easily share the data with patients, so that patients stay informed and are able to make educated decisions on their course of treatment.
+- Doctor can easily share the data with patients, so that patients stay informed and are able to make educated decisions on their course of treatment.

 Digital impressions capture the structure of the teeth and gums using optical technology.
 They eliminate the need for traditional molds that can be uncomfortable for patients.
 Moreover, they provide a highly detailed and accurate impression of your teeth.

 The scanner is a compact, hand-held wand.
 The scan does not involve any radiation and can usually be completed in less than five minutes.
 The result is an accurate 3D impression of your teeth and soft tissue structures.
 Digital impressions can be used for any restorative treatment including crowns, veneers, inlays/onlays, bridges, implants, and orthodontic treatments, including Invisalign®.